masak/alma/spec/06-classes.md

 ## 6.2 The `@abstract` annotation

+An `@abstract` annotation on a class declaration means that the class cannot be instantiated.
+The generated constructor throws an exception when called.

 ## 6.3 Fields

 A _field_ represents an internal variable of a class, and data particular to